Film: King Arthur

 - Heterosexual Life-Partners: Arthur is closest to Lancelot.

-- Historical Villain Upgrade: Bishop Germanius, who is actually a saint, and the Saxon chiefs Cerdic and Cynric.
+- Historical Villain Upgrade: Bishop Germanius, who is actually considered a saint, and the Saxon chiefs Cerdic and Cynric.
 Cerdic was the leader of the West Saxons and is considered the founder of the English kingdom of Wessex.

 - I Have No Son: Played with.
 Cerdic disowns his son for his failure.
 But still keeps him back when sending in the remains of his troops into an obvious trap.